Parasite Induced Anemia in Cats

 That was a Friday.
 One of my students, Suparna, agreed to adopt him.
 I told her I would take him home for treatment and then return him to her.
 She put him in the basket of her bicycle and went home to bring him back the next day which was a Saturday, a half-workday for us.

 The next day I took a perforated cardboard box and requested a colleague to accompany me on our way home.
 Roopleena has always been a friend, and even though it would inconvenience her to not take her usual train-route, she readily agreed.

-On Saturday, October 06, 2007, we anesthetized Helencha with a low dose Ketamin injection and put him in the box and prepared ourselves for the long journey home.
+On Saturday, October 06, 2007, we anesthetized Helencha with a low dose Ketamin injection and put him in the box and prepared ourselves for the long journey home and we definitely had to cease cat spraying.
 He woke up midway and decided to have a look around.
 The conductor of the bus, the other passengers, none of them objected to his presence and did not show excessive curiosity either.
 I am thankful to all of them for that.